 Have you ever wondered what happens to the BIXI in the winter?
 Where the stations go?
 Who is in charge of the upkeep of each bike?
-Over the years, the BIXI team has become experts in the deployment, retrieval, storage and maintenance of all 7 430 bikes (120 eBikes) and 611 stations.
+Over the years, the BIXI team has become experts in the deployment, retrieval, storage and maintenance of all 9 175 bikes (1 905 electric bikes) and 680 stations.
 To find out how, keep reading!

 Where are the BIXI stored?

-At the end of the BIXI season, on November 15, all BIXIs are taken from the network, and it takes our teams about two days to reunite the entire fleet.
+At the end of the season, on November 15, all BIXIs are taken from the network, and it takes our teams about two days to reunite the entire fleet.
 They then spend the winter warm inside, stored on the scaffolding at our warehouse.
-Located in Rosemont, it is in the same building as our administrative offices.
+Located in Rosemont-La Petite Patrie, it is in the same building as our administrative offices.
 We have a view of and access to the entire fleet directly from our general headquarters.
 It's quite impressive!
 In order to keep track of the history of each bike, they are all identified with their own serial number.
 The electronic classification system for the bikes and bike parts was designed by our internal data experts.

 Who takes care of the bikes?

 The CycloChrome team is responsible for the upkeep of all the bikes.
 Cyclochrome is a social economy school-business who promotes the development of specialized skills in bike mechanics for youth.
 At the same time, it prepares them to integrate the job market.
 The team is composed of students who are taking part in a work-study program that takes place 12 months a year to help maintain the fleet.
 Each bike is thoroughly checked.
 Parts are adjusted or changed, the frames are repainted and the stickers are replaced.
 We love seeing them work so enthusiastically.
 Did you know that the Montreal police force just had their bikes repaired by CycloChrome as well?
 Our young mechanics are THE experts in bike maintenance.
 And they make us proud!

 What about the stations?